philrz/super/book/src/super-sql/expressions/comparisons.md

 [C/POSIX collation](https://www.postgresql.org/docs/current/collation.html#COLLATION-MANAGING-STANDARD)
 as found in other SQL databases such as Postgres.

+>[!NOTE]
-> _SuperSQL does net yet support SQL COLLATE keyword and variations._
+> SuperSQL does net yet support SQL COLLATE keyword and variations.

 When the operands are coercible to like types, the result is the truth value of the comparison.
 Otherwise, the result is `false`.
 To compare values of